p0ntan/jsramverk-train-controller/README.md

 This is the repository for the course *jsramverk* (h23).
 It is maintained by *elmo22* and *poak22*.

+The application can be found here: [Train-controller](https://www.student.bth.se/~elmo22/train/).
+And the backend can be found here: [Backend](https://jsramverk-train-poak22-elmo22.azurewebsites.net/).

 ## How to use this repo

 ```